 These mini pieces can also be used outside of an exam context, and are a helpful way of being able to target or address the specific needs or areas for development of individual students.
 If you have a singer who particularly struggles with diction and articulation, for example, you could use just the Diction set of songs in the book as practise exercises throughout that student’s lessons or for home study.
 The addition of the backing audio makes practising at home much easier.

-*As with any Trinity classical and jazz syllabus, the backing audio may be used in place of live piano accompaniment in the exam, up to and including Grade 3.
+* The backing audio may be used in place of live piano accompaniment in face-to-face exams, up to and including Grade 3.
+The backing audio may also be used for Digital Graded Exams at all grades.

 Emily trained at Paul McCartneyʼs Liverpool Institute for Performing Arts (LIPA) gaining a BA (Hons) Music specialising in singing and songwriting.